Sreshta Rit Premnath: Grave/Grove

 For his solo exhibition at the CAC, Premnath explores how shared spaces of growth and care, such as community gardens or nurseries, can be embedded within dehumanizing spaces of collective discipline and confinement, such as detention centers or refugee camps.
 Weeds sourced from communities around the museum grow between sheets of aluminum cut to resemble unfolded cardboard boxes.
 Above these, suspended figurative sculptures hang in pairs, submitting to gravity as they lean on each other for support.
 Drawing from his own experience as an immigrant to the United States and an advocate for the rights of asylum seekers and incarcerated individuals, Premnath employs weeds as an allegory for the complex relationship that so-called outsiders have to the land they occupy.
 “The condition of being different — ‘other’ — becomes a radical precondition for political possibility.”
 Premnath writes, “The very bodies that do not count — that are dead to the social process — hold the key to reanimate the social.”

-The exhibition is co-organized by the Contemporary Arts Center, Cincinnati and the MIT List Visual Arts Center, where a solo exhibition by Premnath curated by Natalie Bell is on view from October 22, 2021 to February 13, 2022.
+The exhibition is curated by Amara Antilla, Senior Curator at the Contemporary Arts Center.
+It is co-organized by the Contemporary Arts Center, Cincinnati and the MIT List Visual Arts Center, where a solo exhibition by Premnath curated by Natalie Bell is on view from October 22, 2021 to February 13, 2022.
 The accompanying publication, a special edition of the artist’s journal, Shifter 25: Waiting, is co-produced by the CAC and the List Center and follows from a series of public discussions convened by Shifter and co-hosted the CAC and the List Center last year.

 For the health and safety of our staff and visitors the CAC has returned to timed ticketing.
 To make a reservation for your visit please check our Hours of Admissions